Slovenes: Identity

-The first researchers of the origin of Slovenes believed, on the basis of the German name for Slovenes, Wenden or Winden, that Slovenes were descendants of the Germanic tribe of the Vandals.
+Based on a German name for the Slovenes, Wenden or Winden, the first researchers of the origin of the Slovenes mistakenly believed that they were descendants of the Germanic tribe of the Vandals.
 Even today, some German speakers refer to the Slovenian minority in Carinthian Austria as Windische, as if a separate ethnicity.
 This claim is rejected by linguists on the basis that their dialect is by all standards a variant of Slovene.
-The Germanic word Wenden generally refers to the Wends, a West Slavic tribe that settled along the now Eastern Germany, and who are more commonly known as Sorbs.
 The first to define Slovenes as a separate branch of the Slavic people was Anton Tomaž Linhart in his work An Essay on the History of Carniola and Other Lands of the Austrian South Slavs, published in 1791.
 In it, Linhart also established the linguistic unity of the Slovene ethnic territory and set the foundations of the Slovene ethnography.

 After the disintegration of Yugoslavia during the late 1980s and the formation of independent Slovenia in the early 1990s motivated interest in a particularly Slovenian national identity.
 One reflection of this was an attempt at the rejection of a Slavic identity in favour of a "Venetic" one.
 The autochthonist "Venetic theory" was advanced in the mid 1980s, but it never gained wide currency.
 The identification with Slavic roots remains strong in Slovenia and in 2004 even led to the establishment of the Forum of Slavic Cultures in Ljubljana.

 In the late 1980s, several symbols from the Middle Ages were revived as Slovenian national symbols.
 Among them, the most popular are the so-called Slovene Hat which featured in the coat of arms of the Slovene March, and the Black Panther, a reconstruction of the supposed coat of arms of the Carolingian duchy of Carantania.
 After being used in the Flag of Slovenia, the graphical representation of Triglav has become recognised as a national symbol.
 Per the Constitution of Slovenia and the Slovenian act on national symbols, the flag of the Slovene nation is a white-blue-red flag without the coat-of-arms.
 The ratio of the width to height of the flag is one to two.

 Language

 Freising manuscripts are the first written words in Slovene.
 Four parchment leaves and a further quarter of a page have been preserved.
 They consist of three texts in the oldest Slovenian dialect.
 Linguistic, stylistic and contextual analyses reveal that these are church texts of careful composition and literary form.

 Primož Trubar (1508–1586) is the author of the first printed book in Slovene.
-He was Slovenian Protestant Reformer of the Lutheran tradition.
+He was a Slovenian Protestant Reformer of the Lutheran tradition.